 Find a neutral, four-point-kneel position.
 Engage your core and whilst keeping the 90-degree bend in both knees, sweep one leg back and reach your heel to the ceiling.
 Complete a set of these on each leg.
 It is important during this exercise that you don’t relax into your lower back and hyperextend.
 You want to keep a strong, supported spine and let the movement start and finish with the strength in your glutes.
-If there is any confusion, chat to Joey during your next appointment.
+If there is any confusion, chat to our therapists during your next appointment.

 4. Reverse Lunges:

 Start this exercise in a standing position.
 Instead of stepping forward into a standard lunge, place one toe behind you (a large stride-distance) and bend both knees until you achieve two 90-degree angles.
 Once you find this position, power down with your front foot, squeeze your supporting glute and bring the back foot back into the starting position.
 Repeat on the other side.

 Using a TheraBand, tie one end to a stationary (and stable) object and the other to your ankle.
 Keeping two straight legs, level hips and a tall position through your torso, sweep your TheraBand leg behind you until you feel your glute activate.
 Like donkey kicks, your lower back must be supported during hip extensions.
 If you notice your body arching the lower back or relying too much on the back during this exercise, confirm your form with our therapistsbefore continuing.